[Guide] Training in Faceswap

 NB: This initializer won't run with multi-gpu mode enabled, so if training with multiple GPUs, you should commence training on 1 GPU, stop the model, then continue with multi-gpu enabled.

-Options that apply to layers within the model
+Options that apply across the whole model.

 The options here apply to some of the layers used within the model.